 Study World History while analyzing great leaders of the past!

-Your highschooler will study the middle ages by reading about illuminating characters such as Genghis and Kublai Khan, St. Patrick, Eleanor of Aquitaine and Joan of Arc.
+After the Ancients period, your highschooler will study the Middle Ages.
+You’ll read about fascinating characters such as Genghis and Kublai Khan, St. Patrick, Eleanor of Aquitaine and Joan of Arc.

-Progressing through history, your student will discover the exhilaration behind the Renaissance and the opposing viewpoints that caused the Reformation.
+Following the Middle Ages, you’ll discover the exciting Renaissance as well as the opposing viewpoints that caused the Reformation.